USS George Washington (1798): Service

-She was taken to Philadelphia in April 1800 and there was outfitted and prepared for sea. in May 1800 Captain William Bainbridge was given command of the George Washington.
+She was taken to Philadelphia in April 1800 and there was outfitted and prepared for sea.
+In May 1800, Captain William Bainbridge was given command of the George Washington.
+She sailed from Newport on 13 June.
 Lacking a strong navy, the United States accepted the questionable alternative of trying to protect its commerce from the Barbary pirates by paying an annual tribute (extortion).
 Bainbridge sailed with a load of stores and timber for the Dey of Algiers on 8 August.
-The George Washington arrived safely in September, the first American warship to enter the Mediterranean.However the ship did not contain enough tribute to satisfy the Dey's demands.
+The George Washington arrived safely 17 September, the first American warship to enter the Mediterranean.
+However, the ship did not contain enough tribute to satisfy the Dey's demands.
 The Dey demanded the use of the ship and its crew, claiming he owned them since they pay tribute.
 Unhappily, Bainbridge had to accede to threats and carry the Dey's presents to the Sultan at Constantinople.
-He protested vigorously but, in the face of concentrated guns ashore and credible threats of retaliation against American shipping, he departed 19 October.
-The George Washington returned to Algiers on 21 January 1801, and after a visit to Alicant arrived back in the United States on 19 April 1801.
+He protested vigorously but, in the face of concentrated guns ashore and credible threats of retaliation against American shipping, plus threats of seizure, enslavement, and a state of war between the U.S. and Algiers if demands weren't met, he departed 19 October.
+She arrived at Constantinople on 11 November, 1800.
+She departed Constantinople on 30 December.
+She returned to Algiers on 21 January 1801, departing 31 January, and after a visit to Alicant arrived back in the United States on 19 April 1801.
+In a letter dated 20 February to Josiah Parker, chairman of the Committee on Naval Affairs, Navy Secretary Stoddert recommended selling her.
+On 4 May 1801, Captain William Bainbridge was relieved of command, and was succeeded by Lt.
+John Shaw as her Captain.

 The ship underwent repairs and was again fitted to carry stores and timber to Algiers.
-Manned with only a partial crew, she sailed 20 July 1801 and arrived in Algiers via Málaga, Spain, on 5 October 1801.
+Manned with only a partial crew and reduced armament, she sailed 20 July 1801, escorting the merchantman Peace & Plenty, both loaded with goods from the U. S. government for the Bey of Tunis, and arrived in Algiers via Málaga, Spain, on 5 October 1801.
 After calling at Italian and French ports, she returned to Philadelphia about 15 April 1802.
 George Washington was sold in May 1802 by the Navy agent in Philadelphia, George Harrison.